imaolo/yaat/README.md

 ## TODO, in order - Noon 3/16

+-- need to read and write lines, it will be very inefficient to split('\n')

 1. scout - create ETTh1 dataset entry
 2. train - train on this dataset entry
 3. pred - pred on model entry and dataset entry